aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/integrations.md

 # Integrations

-Integrations define what happens when API Gateway receives a request for a particular operation.
+Integrations define what happens when the API Gateway receives a request for a particular operation.

-When you instantiate your generated `Api` construct, you'll need to supply an integration for every operation.
+When you instantiate your generated `Api` construct, you will need to provide an integration for every operation.

-For example:

 === "TS"